Read summarized version with

 Best for: AI-powered knowledge retrieval and automation

-Lindy takes a different approach.
-You can build role-specific AI assistants that answer questions, summarize updates, or flag outdated content.
+Lindy comes at this from a different angle.
+You build role-specific AI assistants that answer questions, summarize updates, or flag content that’s gone stale.

 How it works:

-Lindy can search CRM fields, project docs, and shared drives to deliver complete context in one answer.
+Lindy can search CRM fields, project docs, and shared drives, then pull the full context into a single answer.

-AI-powered analytics highlight what questions are asked most and where knowledge gaps exist.
+AI-powered analytics show which questions come up most and where the knowledge gaps sit.

 Security: